Kennedy Ryan: Personal life

 Ryan is also known for her advocacy work, particularly in raising awareness about autism, inspired by her personal experiences with her son.

+Writing

+Ryan likes to write stories that aren't the traditional happily ever after, saying "I'm going to write about neurodivergent people.
+I'm going to write about people with chronic illness.
+I'm going to write about people who are plus size.
+I'm going to write about people who may not see themselves in a traditional happily-ever-after but still deserve one."

+Interviews are an important part of Ryan's writing process.

 She has said Shonda Rhimes was an inspiration for her writing work.
 Some other authors that Ryan has said inspire her include Tiffanie DeBartolo, Alyssa Cole, L. J. Shen, Nana Malone, Dylan Allen, Emma Scott, Kate Stewart, Amy Harmon, Helen Hoang, Andie Christopher and Talia Hibbert.